ViralTexts/gtr-clusters/clusters/18730709-sn84028385-IfIShouldDieTonight.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+If I should die to-night
+M v friends would look upon ir r quiet face,
+Before they laid it in its resting place,
- death had left it almost fair.
+And deem tin* death had left it almost fair.
 And laying snow white tl nvers against my hair
 Would smooth it down with tearful tenderness,
 And fold mv hands with lingering caress.